“I was the guy there when the paper was white.”

 – Moss Hart

-2017 Escorting Tom will be produced in April at Burien Actors Theatre (near Seattle), having won first place in that company’s 2017 Bill and Peggy Hunt Playwrights Festival.
+2017 Escorting Tom, a marital drama, produced at Burien Actors Theatre (near Seattle), after winning first place in that company’s 2017 Bill and Peggy Hunt Playwrights Festival.
+Calen Winn director.

 2017 Escorting Tom was a semifinalist selection for American Association of Community Theatre (AACT) NewPlayFest.

 2016 Das Ende had a public reading, presented by Seattle Playwrights Circle at Elliott Bay Books, Nov.
 6.

 2016 Co-founded Red Rover Theatre Company, with playwright John C. Davenport

 2016 Escorting Tom had a public reading, presented by Playfest festival, Port Townsend, WA, March 13.

 2015 Escorting Tom had a public reading, presented by Seattle Playwrights Circle at Elliott Bay Books, Dec.
 6.

 2015 Moderated panel of Stephen Schwartz, Bobby Lopez, Kristen Anderson-Lopez, Doug Wright, Amanda Green, and Christopher Ashley (Artistic Director, La Jolla Playhouse) at Dramatists Guild national conference in La Jolla, CA.